What is NCEA?

 - Allow parents to see the terminology being used, see and understand what is being taught, the skills needed and thus offer back-up and support to their children.

-- To provide friendly homework opportunities that reinforce school programmes and classroom work and which a parent can understand, explain, mark and support.
+- Provide friendly homework opportunities that reinforce school programmes and classroom work and which a parent can understand, explain, mark and support.